 Can Minimalism Help Anxiety?
 Believe it or not, I am not suggesting living a Minimalist Lifestyle is a cure for anxiety or any other mental health issue.
 Let’s take a look at the possibilities.

 I agree a mental health professional’s advice should be sought in conjunction with doing your own research.
-As a result, I believe living a Minimalist Lifestyle, decluttering, and editing your possession can positively affect depression and anxiety.
+As a result, I believe living a Minimalist Lifestyle, decluttering, and editing your possessions can positively affect depression and anxiety.

 Please allow me to demonstrate and explain.

 Anxiety is the body’s natural response to perceived stressful situations.
 For most of us anxiety results in a nervous, uneasy feeling and fear.

 Anxiety can be a mild annoyance to most or escalate to debilitating to many.
 In my life anxiety used to reside somewhere in between non-existent to slightly annoying.